stefanprodan/istio-gke/docs/apps/02-canary-steerer.md

 # Automated canary deployments with Istio and Prometheus

-Steerer is a Kubernetes operator that automates the promotion of canary deployments using Istio routing for traffic shifting and Prometheus metrics for canary analysis.
+[Steerer](https://github.com/stefanprodan/steerer) is a Kubernetes operator that automates the promotion of canary deployments using Istio routing for traffic shifting and Prometheus metrics for canary analysis.

 ### Install

-Deploy Steerer in the `istio-system` using Helm:
+Deploy Steerer in the `istio-system` namespace using Helm:

 ```bash
 # add Steerer Helm repo